robertwaredev/scripts/docs/Fogstone.md

 # Current Bugs

-- Resource system has issues
-	- Delta Seconds works fine, Delta as 1 for some reason multiplies all modifier values by 2
 - Mouse scrolling to change from first to third person breaks the camera toggle hotkey.
 Systems need unification.

 # To Do